Search...

 Directions on Google Maps

-This work is just the first stage in the Wren Project that will transform the entire St James’s site in the coming years.
+This work was the first stage in the Wren Project that will transform the entire St James’s site in the coming years.
 The Wren Project is a £20million project of restoration, transformation and placemaking that will equip St James’s with a sustainable infrastructure better suited to the contemporary needs of the church and its works in the community.

 The Wren Project is made possible through funding from the Heritage Fund, substantial donations from philanthropists and foundations, and the generous donations of individuals and local stakeholders who value St James’s and the importance of this work to enable it to do even more in the future.